 This is the time of year in my practice when I see a lot more people with foot pain because people start to exercise more and take up running.
-I also treat a lot of Broadway performers who’s job (often dancing on a raked stage) plays havoc with their feet.
-But even if you aren’t a long distance runner or an actor on stage every night, foot pain can quietly creep into you life and just be taken for granted.
+I also treat a lot of Broadway performers whose job (often dancing on a raked stage) plays havoc with their feet.
+But even if you aren’t a long-distance runner or an actor on stage every night, foot pain can quietly creep into your life.
 When it gets bad enough and the podiatrist gets their hands on you, a common diagnosis is Plantar fasciitis.

 The discomfort associated with plantar fasciitis tends to develop gradually.
 The pain is typically sharp and tends to be focused around the heel, which is why it is often confused with heel spurs.
 One of the tell-tale signs of plantar fasciitis is that it is much worse first thing in the morning.
 This is definitely the case with my dancers who feel okay onstage at night, but then get inflamed and tight in their sleep and wake up in a lot of pain.

-Conventional medicine first line treatment includes over-the-counter NSAIDs (non-steroidal analgesic) such as advil or motrin.
+Conventional medicine first-line treatment includes over-the-counter NSAIDs (non-steroidal analgesic) such as Advil or Motrin.
 These can provide temporary relief however they do not address the cause of the pain.
-Your doctor may prescribe cortico-sterioids but this treatment cannot be repeated as it can actually weaken the fascia and thin the shock absorbing pad of your heel.
+Your doctor may prescribe corticosteroids but this treatment cannot be repeated as it can actually weaken the fascia and thin the shock-absorbing pad of your heel.

 What you can do

 With plantar fasciitis, as with so many other conditions, I believe that the best therapies are the ones you can do for yourself.
 Better that you work on yourself for 10 minutes every day than for an hour with a specialist on Mondays.
 Right?